 Her day was not that different from a normal citizen in Hareton.
 She started by going to a local café for breakfast to get some coffee and a croissant with the normal crowd.
 She went back to her apartment, got in her car, and drove down the road.

-Her boss greats her at ‘The Cap Corporation’ where she is an accountant.
+Her boss greets her at ‘The Cape Corporation’ where she is an accountant.
 She works with people to set up investors to sell hats to random strangers.
 Once she arrives at work, its all MEETINGS, MEETINGS, MEETINGS, MEETINGS.
 Then she had a twenty-minute lunch break.
 Then MORE MEETINGS, which went on until she basically went insane.

 “IT’S A MIRACLE!”
 Sarah shouted once she left the office.
 The meetings were finally over.
 Once she arrived home, she ordered some noodles of Grub-Hub and crashed onto the couch.
 Her work was finally done.
 This is how a day goes by in the life of Sarah, the only powerless person in the city of Hareton.

 Just for humor- A poem written by Sarah about meetings (because I have nothing better to do)